On most Fiat vehicles, the OBD-II diagnostic connector or OBD port for short is located under the dashboard on the driver’s side, above the hood re

 Note that there are many more possible problems and hundreds of Diagnostic Trouble Codes (DTC) that can trigger the CEL on your Fiat.

-Instructions on how to read Fiat check engine codes yourself.
+Instructions on how to read and reset Fiat check engine codes yourself.

 What you will need